 What I did find out during my research was that Irish Stew is usually made with the cheapest, most readily available ingredients.
 The Irish mostly used sheep and root vegetables in their recipe.
 Irish stew, also known as Ballymaloe or Stobhach gaelach is normally made with lamb or mutton, potatoes, onion, and parsley.
-Other root vegetables have also been added such as turnips, parsnips or carrots.
-Sometimes, barley is added.
+Other root vegetables have also been added such as turnips, parsnips, or carrots.
+Sometimes, barley is added, and most often mashed potatoes to thicken.

 The stew came out incredible.
 The beef was moist and retained all of the flavorings during the long gentle cooking process.
 The root vegetables were perfect, not too hard nor too soft.
 I served this stew with cheddar biscuits, a Mark Bittman recipe, which was fantastic and icy cold Murphy’s Stout.